Backgammonian/Electricity-Day-Ahead-Price-Forecasts/README.md

 Russian day-ahead wholesale electricity market price forecasts.

-Attempt to use statistical, ML and DL algorithms in order to accurately predict the future hourly values of electricity price in the 2nd price zone of Russian wholesale day-ahead electricity market.
+Attempt to use different (autoregressive, machine learning and deep learning) algorithms in order to accurately predict the future hourly values of electricity price in the 2nd price zone of Russian wholesale day-ahead electricity market.

 The data is provided by the [administrator of the trading system (rus. АО «АТС»)](https://www.atsenergo.ru/results/rsv/index?zone=2)